 Sure, vacation is supposed to be fun for kids, but what if your kids could learn about the world while still having the time of their lives?
 Check out these imaginative playlands where your kids might just learn something new on their break from school.

-4-a.
-What do you want to be when you grow up? – Kidzania
+6. What do you want to be when you grow up? – Kidzania

 At Kidzania in the Siam Paragon Department Store, kids are faced with a single question: what do you want to be when you grow up?
 With over 100 activities, Kidzania helps children discover various jobs.
 They can bottle coca-cola, learn to make hamburgers, roll sushi or fight fires.
 The possibilities are endless!